 One definition of encourage, by the Cambridge English dictionary, is ‘to make someone more likely to do something, and to make something more likely to happen.’
 Would you act as an intermediary, would you be willing to reach out and offer the hand of friendship to someone no-one else wanted to associate with?
 If it was someone who had very publicly been outspoken, with opposing views to your own?

-I love the fact that in the early church there is an example for us of a man who had a heart for encouragement and who was willing to take a risk to reach out and draw the outsider in – that man of course was Barnabas.
-The same person who in ‘Is encouragement more than just kind words’ demonstrated true generosity, through financial giving, in response to the needs of others!
+In the early church there is an example of a man who had a heart for encouragement and who was willing to take a risk to reach out and draw the outsider in – that man of course was Barnabas ‘the encourager’.
+The same person who in ‘Is encouragement more than just kind words’ demonstrated true generosity in response to the needs of others.

 A couple of years later, we can read an account in Acts 9:26-30 of Saul returning to Jerusalem, sometime after his conversion, when he had to flee for his life from Damascus.
 The believers in Jerusalem did not seem to be aware of his dramatic turnaround, from being a persecutor of Christians to a follower of Jesus, and they were wary and suspicious of him, understandably so!
 This was the same Saul who had tried to destroy the church, who had arrested Christians, forcibly dragged them from their homes and put them in prison.